paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 403h of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 46 of this title.
+Section was formerly classified to [section 403h of this title](./chapter-015-national-security.md#section-403h) prior to editorial reclassification and renumbering as this section.

 #### Prior Provisions
 A prior section 7 of act June 20, 1949, was renumbered section 6 and is classified to [section 3507 of this title](./chapter-046-central-intelligence-agency.md#section-3507).